 This graph shows the numbers of people in detention who had a previous refugee or protection visa or claims.

 This graph shows the numbers of those in held detention who previously held refugee or humanitarian visas, by the visa they previously held.

-The first graph shows the number of people who have been in community detention for different periods of time.
+This graph shows the number of people in detention who have been refused protection or humanitarian visas.

 This graph shows the number of refugee or humanitarian visas cancelled under s 501 of the Migration Act, by financial year.

 This graph shows the very long periods of detention many of these people endure before being removed.

 This graph shows the people removed or released following a visa cancellation under s 501.

 People held in detention because of security assessments by ASIO

 There are still a number of people in held detention because they have been assessed by ASIO as a security risk (either an 'adverse security assessment' or a 'qualified security assessment').
 These people cannot appeal against the assessment or receive reasons or evidence.